All Article

 What Is Program Management?

 Program management involves overseeing a group of related projects that collectively aim to achieve a common strategic objective.
-Unlike project management, which focuses on delivering a single, specific outcome, program management manages multiple projects to ensure they align with broader business goals, delivering sustained value over time.
+Unlike Project Management, which focuses on delivering a single, specific outcome, program management manages multiple projects to ensure they align with broader business goals, delivering sustained value over time.

 Think of program management like running a marathon with multiple relay teams.
 Each team (project) must complete its part, but success depends on how well everyone works together toward the finish line.